 How does product design work?

 The process of designing steel structures does not differ much from designing items made of other materials, but as you know, each industry has its specificities.
-The design of steel structures is the so-called synthetic approach to extensive and complex provisions of standards, and an additional indication of their practical application is already during the first stage of dimensioning and creating basic designs of steel structures, such as compression or tension bars, pipes, profiles, columns, beams, nodes, etc. This also applies to more complex structural systems, such as transverse systems or frames.
+The design of steel structures is the so-called synthetic approach to extensive and complex provisions of standards, and an additional indication of their practical application is already evident during the first stage of dimensioning and creating basic designs of steel structures, such as compression or tension bars, pipes, profiles, columns, beams, nodes, etc. This also applies to more complex structural systems, such as transverse systems or frames.

 Designs for steel structures